backstage/backstage/plugins/catalog-backend-module-incremental-ingestion/README.md

 Now that you have your new Incremental Entity Provider, we can connect it to the catalog.

-## Adding an Incremental Entity Provider to the catalog
+## Adding an Incremental Entity Provider to the catalog (Old Backend)

 We'll assume you followed the <a href="#installation">Installation</a> instructions.
 After you create your `incrementalBuilder`, you can instantiate your Entity Provider and pass it to the `addIncrementalEntityProvider` method.